marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ---
 lang: en
-title: 'How to Reduce Screen Time: The Ultimate Guide'
+title: 'How to Reduce Screen Time: The Ultimate Guide with 40+ Tips'
 permalink: /en/blog/how-to-reduce-screen-time/
 date: 2025-03-07
 description: "An extensive guide with over 40 ideas to learn how to reduce your screen time.
 Understand why, create new objectives, and leverage tools."
-keywords: ["productivity", "how to reduce screen time", "chronically online", "terminally online", "social media addiction", "stop doomscrolling", "limit social media", "screen time iphone", "screen time android", "mindless scrolling", "tiktok timer"]
+keywords: ["how to reduce screen time", "how to cut down on screen time", "how to limit my screen time", "how to reduce time on phone", "how to reduce phone time", "stop doomscrolling", "limit social media", "screen time iphone", "screen time android"]
 image: /assets/blog/social-media-timer/preview.jpg
 imageAlt: "An hourglass over screenshots of addictive apps, such as TikTok, Instagram, or games."
 third_party_apps: